Learn All About Centipedes: What Attracts Them and How to Get Rid of Them

 Centipedes Infest Without a Trace

-Centipedes also enter your house by crawling up drain pipes and sump pump hoses.
-And they are not shy about sneaking in through the gap under the front door or through gaps in your windows.
+Centipedes also make their way into your house by crawling up drain pipes and sump pump hoses.
+And they are not shy about sneaking in through the gap under the front door or through gaps in your windows either.

 Stop Attracting Centipedes and Get Rid of The Ones You Have

-The first step in protecting your home from centipedes is to clean up your yard (remove clutter, leaves, and dead wood) and be careful when bringing in firewood or anything outside.
+The first step in protecting your home from centipedes is to simply clean up your yard (remove clutter, leaves, and dead wood) and be careful when bringing in firewood or anything that’s been outside.

 Get rid your house off leaves

 Next, you need to seal off cracks in your foundation and other likely entry points.
-You will also need to reduce moisture levels in problem areas, and if you can increase lighting, that will also help.
+You will also need to reduce moisture levels in problem areas, and if you can increase lighting too, that will also help.

 Click the link to learn all about the best centipede repellent options.